ktenzer/keithtenzer.com/_posts/2022-10-20-temporal_schedules.md

 In this article we will introduce the new scheduler feature that ships with Temporal v1.18.0.
 Scheduling is a critical part of many workflow lifecycle's.
 From trip planning applications, to payments, infrastructure and beyond, scheduling is a big part of what we do on a daily basis.
 Having a first-class scheduler built into Temporal will undoubtedly unlock new possibilities.

 ## History
-Historically Temporal has supported scheduling via Cron.
+Historically, Temporal has supported scheduling via Cron.
 While cron enabled a workflow to be scheduled, it did not provide granular primitives or management/visibility.
 It really only worked for very simple scheduling needs.
 As a result, applications dependent on a true scheduler needed to get those capabilities from outside of Temporal (such as Quartz).

-Cron was easy, you simply passed in a cron schedule to your workflow options.
+Cron was easy, you simply passed in a cron schedule through your workflow options.
 However as you can see below, there is nothing you can configure or control.
 <pre>
 workflowOptions := client.StartWorkflowOptions{
 	ID:        "backup_sample",